fluree/docs.flur.ee/src/content/0.13.0/docs/db-setup/database-settings.md

 }
 ```

 To change your language, simply set your language setting to the two-letter code for your desired language.
-For example, to set a database to Russian, you can issue the transaction:
+For example, to set a ledger to Russian, you can issue the transaction:

 ```all
 [{